Putting LGBT Issues on the UN Agenda

 What did human rights defenders do?

-Work was done by national, regional and international organisations across different areas, bringing national advocacy goals to the UN, and uniting LGBT defenders across the globe to work for shared international advocacy goals.
+Work was done by national, regional and international organisations (including non-LGBT organisations), bringing national advocacy goals to the UN, and uniting LGBT defenders across the globe to work for shared international advocacy goals.
 These goals included:

 - Building the capacity of human rights defenders so that they can better engage with UN human rights mechanism